 The level of detail in this syllabus allows for internationally consistent courses and exams.
-In order to achieve this goal, the syllabus consists of:
+To achieve this goal, the syllabus consists of:

-- General instructional objectives describing the intention of the Foundation Level - A list of terms (keywords) that students must be able to recall - Learning objectives for each knowledge area, describing the cognitive learning outcomes to be achieved - A description of the key concepts, including references to recognized sources
+- General instructional objectives describing the intention of the Foundation Level - A list of terms (keywords) that students must be able to recall - Learning objectives for each knowledge area, describing the cognitive learning outcomes to be achieved - A description of the key concepts, including references to recognized sources techniques that can be applied to all software projects independent of the software development lifecycle (SDLC) employed.

 The syllabus content is not a description of the entire knowledge area of software testing; it reflects the level of detail to be covered in Foundation Level training courses.
-It focuses on test concepts and techniques that can be applied to all software projects independent of the SDLC employed.
+It focuses on test concepts and